 It can be challenging for small and medium-sized businesses to penetrate foreign markets.
 These businesses usually lack the capital and infrastructures maintained by trans-national companies (TNCs) and multinational manufacturers.
 Consolidators or groupage operators are individuals or companies willing to accommodate the needs of small businesses that have less than container load (LCL) shipments.

 The terms consolidator and freight forwarder are often used interchangeably because a consolidator may also provide forwarding services.
 Indeed, consolidators are similar in many ways to freight forwarders, and typically assist shippers more diversely than their title suggests.
 Many provide an array of services to enhance the supply chain management process.

 For example, the consolidator might be involved in managing a customs broker's expert services and introducing businesses to various freight solutions.
 It can also help businesses compare the costs of using specific freight companies and transportation modes, including rail, truck, air, and ocean.
-In exchange for providing clients, consolidators often earn commission from freight companies and carriers.
+In exchange for providing clients, consolidators often earn commissions from freight companies and carriers.

 Consolidators also help carriers and businesses identify the most cost-effective insurance providers, trucking services, and export packing services.
-They may even arrange the provision of the services mentioned above, and roll the fees together in an inclusive shipping quote for the customer.
+They may even arrange the provision of the services mentioned above and roll the fees together in an inclusive shipping quote for the customer.